Lyme Science Blog

 Can Lyme disease be mistaken for dermatomyositis?

 Yes.
-Lyme disease can occasionally resemble dermatomyositis with muscle weakness, fatigue, rash, and systemic symptoms.
-Careful evaluation may help distinguish between the two conditions.
+Although uncommon, Lyme disease can resemble dermatomyositis with muscle weakness, fatigue, rash, weight loss, and systemic symptoms.

 What symptoms made this case resemble dermatomyositis?

-The patient had fatigue, weight loss, proximal muscle weakness, a heliotrope rash, and a Shawl sign, all findings that can be seen in dermatomyositis.
+The patient developed fatigue, weight loss, progressive proximal muscle weakness, a heliotrope rash, and a Shawl sign, all classic findings associated with dermatomyositis.

 Clinical Takeaway

-Lyme disease should remain part of the differential diagnosis when patients present with rash, muscle weakness, fatigue, and features suggestive of autoimmune disease.
+Lyme disease should remain part of the differential diagnosis in patients presenting with unexplained muscle weakness, inflammatory skin rashes, fatigue, and other findings suggestive of dermatomyositis, particularly in endemic areas.

 Related Articles